coders-school/multithreading/module4/02_condition_variable.en.md

 ## Summary

 * <!-- .element: class="fragment fade-in" --> Condition variables are used to sychronize threads multiple times.
-The future and promise mechanism is for one-time synchronization.
+The future/promise mechanism is for one-time synchronization.
-* <!-- .element: class="fragment fade-in" --> Condition variables are much more difficult to use.
-There are many details that need to be protected against.
+* <!-- .element: class="fragment fade-in" --> Condition variables are more difficult to use.
+There are many details that you need to be aware of.
-* <!-- .element: class="fragment fade-in" --> Condition variables do not support exception throwing.
+* <!-- .element: class="fragment fade-in" --> Condition variables do not support exception forwarding.
 The future/promise mechanism allows it.
 * <!-- .element: class="fragment fade-in" --> General advice - use future/promise whenever possible (better: async/future).
 Only use condition_variable if multiple synchronization is required.